DHARANIDHARAN03K/DS_Module13/Ex1-Find-and-display-the-priority-of-the-operator-in-the-given-Postfix-expression.md

                         System.out.println("Highest Priority");
                         break;
                     default:
-                        // Should not be reached for the operators checked above System.out.println("Unknown Priority");
+                        System.out.println("Unknown Priority");
                         break;
                 }
             }
         }
-        // 7.
-End (implicitly handled by main method completion) }
+    }
 }

-Output:
+## Output:
 ![image](https://github.com/user-attachments/assets/a810844b-7ebc-4079-952f-80e4d2850f93)

-Result:
+## Result:
-Thus the C program to find and display the priority of the operator in the given Postfix expression is implemented successfully
+Thus the Java program to find and display the priority of the operator in the given Postfix expression is implemented successfully.